EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

-# RJTT ACA 1.3.1
+# RJTT ACA 2.0.0

 This is an implementation of the TOKYO ACA (Approach Control Area) for [Endless ATC](https://steamcommunity.com/app/666610) featuring RJTT Tokyo International Airport (commonly referred to as Haneda) and RJAA Narita International Airport.

 Based upon AIP Japan 2020/10/08.
-The choice of SIDs and STARs may not be 100% accurate to real life but should be reasonably accurate reflecting IFR conditions and daytime environment.
+The choice of SIDs and STARs may not be 100% accurate to real life but should be reasonably accurate reflecting daytime IMC conditions.
+All aircraft are assumed to be RNAV capable; no conventional NAVAID-based SIDs or STARs are implemented.

 To activate a STAR, a plane must be flying direct to an applicable fix, then the APP button can be activated.